-The documentary genre known as street photography is perhaps the most fundamental and pervasive form of photographic image-making in the twenty-first century.
-Amateur or professional, hobbyist or artist, all it takes is a camera and a comfortable pair of shoes.
+The documentary genre known as street photography is this century’s most fundamental and pervasive form of photographic image-making.
+Producing such images, for the professional artist and hobbyist alike, requires little more than a camera and a comfortable pair of shoes.

-On an elemental level, street photography is visual note-taking; the result of individuals’ desire to record objects or moments they find compelling as they move through life, be it around the corner or on the other side of the planet.
-In the hands of artists and professionals, street photography comprises a vital part of the photo-documentary tradition.
-Historically, street photography has provided a metaphoric mirror held up to the world, one that has played an important role in introducing one culture to another, with the goal of promoting mutual understanding.
+Street photography is essentially visual note-taking, the result of individuals’ desire to record compelling objects or moments as they move through life.
+Their subjects may be around the corner or on the other side of the planet.
+Historically, street photography has provided a metaphoric mirror held up to the world, one that has played an important role in introducing one culture to another, often with the result of promoting mutual understanding.

-The exhibition’s second section includes New York photographs by MacWeeney’s predecessors as well as works by a contemporary practitioner in the street style.
-Walker Evans was the first photographer to create a series of candid photographs in the New York subways, later published as the book Many Are Called.
+The exhibition’s second section includes images by a diverse group of photographers who took pictures on New York City streets from the 1920s into the twenty-first century.
+Walker Evans was the first to create a series of candid photographs in the New York subways, which he later published in a book Many Are Called.
 Berenice Abbott, Aaron Siskind, Jerome Liebling, and Walter Rosenblum participated in the Photo League, a group that banded together around social causes between 1936 and 1951.

 Under the First Amendment, all the photographers in this exhibition still would have the right to work in the same manner.
 The question is whether they would encounter more resistance today.
 The short answer is probably yes.
 Despite, for example, that New York City law permits Alan MacWeeney to take pictures in the subway, chances are greater now that he would be confronted by other passengers questioning his intent.
 Someone might even call the police.
 Walter Rosenblum would almost certainly arouse suspicion if photographing children, even with their parents.